Shooting Range Lead Removal

 • Go lead-free.
 While many bullets and primers still contain lead, there are also lead-free options available nowadays.

-Convert your waste stream into a liquid asset by switching to copper-polymer frangible ammunition, allowing you to harvest spent projectiles and sell them as #2 Copper Scrap (approx. $1.50–$3.00/lb) rather than paying for toxic sludge removal.
+Convert your waste stream into a liquid asset by switching to copper-polymer frangible ammunition, allowing you to harvest spent projectiles and sell them as #2 Copper Scrap (approx. $1.50–$3.00/lb) under the EPA Scrap Metal Exemption (40 CFR 261.6), rather than paying for toxic sludge removal.

 Dramatically reduce OpEx on steel backstops by adopting frangible projectiles, which disintegrate upon impact and can extend plate life to over 12 years with virtually zero pitting or welding required.